Semester Projects and Thesis Topics

 Contact person: David Zahrádka (david.zahradka@cvut.cz)

 Develop a 1/10 scale autonomous racing car for the international F1Tenth racing competition.
-At IMR, you can join one of two F1Tenth CTU teams that finished 4th out of 43 teams in 2022.
+At IMR, you can take part in a prestigious racing competition where CTU has repeatedly secured top placements, including victories.
 You can develop LiDAR and camera-based localization, mapping, and control algorithms.
 The goal is to drive through the racing track safely and, at the same time, as fast as possible!

 Our laboratory collaborates with numerous industrial partners whom we help with challenging real-world robotic applications.
 Thus, students not interested in purely research topics can gain practical experience by working on these.